777arc/PySDR/content/doa.rst

  s = np.exp(-2j * np.pi * d * np.arange(Nr) * np.sin(theta)) # where Nr is the number of receive antenna elements

 Note how element 0 results in a 1+0j (because :math:`e^{0}=1`); this makes sense because everything above was relative to that first element, so it's receiving the signal as-is without any relative phase shifts.
 This is purely how the math works out, in reality any element could be thought of as the reference, but as you'll see in our math/code later on, what matters is the difference in phase/amplitude received between elements.
 It's all relative.

+Remember that our :code:`d` is in units of wavelengths not meters!

 *******************
 Receiving a Signal